Solder pastes

 What is a Lead Solder?

 Lead solder is a metallic alloy primarily composed of lead (Pb) and tin (Sn), often with small amounts of other elements like antimony (Sb) or copper (Cu).
-Historically, solder has been melted and solidified between the joined pieces using these alloys to unite metals.
+Historically, these alloys have been used to join metals by melting the solder and allowing it to solidify between the pieces.
 Compared to other metal alternatives, lead solder cools more slowly.
-This lessens the chance of the joint breaking and is effective in wetting joints.
-Lead solder has a lower and precise melting point, unlike many other metals.
-This makes it easier to control in the automated PCB assembly and less likely to damage electronic components during the soldering process.
+This reduces the chance of the joint breaking and is effective in wetting joints.
+Lead solder has a lower and precise melting point, making it easier to control in automated PCB assembly and less likely to damage electronic components during the soldering process.

 What is a Lead-Free Solder?